HillJustin/HillJustin.github.io/direction/index.md

 ---
 layout: default
-title: "Direction"
+title: "Justin Hill | Direction"
 ---

-# {{ page.title }}
+# Direction

 <br>

 ## Communications

 * *Rebuilding with Lived Hospitality*.
 SUNY at Stony Brook.
 Master of Arts Program in Philosophy and the Arts.
-2020 - 2025.
+2020 (to be executed across five years: 2020 - 2025).
 Ideated, executed, and implemented long-term communications strategy, including voice and tone, for rebuilding the Master's Program through relatable and personable lived experience in a post-pandemic, primarily virtual environment, in resistance against an increasingly alienated culture.

 <br>